188.8.131.52 Obtaining Information - Person Who Owes a Debt to the Commonwealth

 - that the notice is given under PPLAct section 120, and

-- if the notice requires the person to appear before an officer to answer questions, the time and place at which the person must appear (which must be at least 14 days after the day the notice is given).
+- if the notice requires the person to appear before an officer to answer questions, that the person may be accompanied by a lawyer and the time and place at which the person must appear (which must be at least 14 days after the day the notice is given, unless the Secretary is satisfied that it is reasonable in the circumstances to specify an earlier time).

 Explanation: Providing a written notice to the claimant/recipient or employer enables Centrelink and the claimant/recipient or employer to retain and keep records.
 Allowing a minimum of 14 days for providing information enables Centrelink to make allowances for claimants/recipients or employers located in remote areas.

-No state or territory law can operate to prevent a person from giving information or producing a document or giving evidence where required to do so for the purposes of the PPL law.
+No state or territory law can operate to prevent a person from giving information or producing a document or giving evidence where required to do so for the purposes of the PPL law, unless in doing so they would contravene a law of the Commonwealth (other than the law of a territory).

 Refusing or failing to comply with a request